Grace Yu, MD

 Pain management, headaches, depression, anxiety disorders, and addiction medicine

-Dr. Stevens is an Associate Director of the San Jose-O’Connor Hospital Family Medicine Residency Program, the Director of Resident Selection, and a teaching faculty of the residency program.
+Dr. Stevens is a teaching faculty member of the Stanford - O’Connor Family Medicine Residency Program and the Director of Resident Selection.
 He is a diplomate of the American Board of Family Practice (1984) and American Board of Addiction Medicine (2015).
 He has added certification in the subspecialty of Headache Medicine (2012) by the United Council for Neurologic Subspecialties.
 He has special expertise in addiction, headaches, mood disorders, and pain management.
 Additionally, he has special interest and expertise in computer technology.
 His hobbies include live theater, photography and digital manipulation, and building and repairing computers.

 Daljeet Rai, MD